mbootsman/marcelbootsman.nl/content/posts/wordpress-makes-lot-people-happy/index.md

 ---
-title: 'WordPress makes me, and a lot of other people, very happy'
+title: WordPress makes me, and a lot of other people, very happy
+author: Marcel Bootsman
+categories:
+- WordPress Community
+cover:
+  image: "images/wordpress-logo-dkblue-orange.png" # image path/url
+  alt: "Orange WordPress logo on a blue background" # alt text
+  caption: "" # display caption under cover
+  relative: false # when using page bundles set this to true
+  hidden: false # only hide on current single page
-date: '2014-09-29T19:09:46+02:00'
+date: "2014-09-29T19:09:46+02:00"
 draft: false
-author: 'Marcel Bootsman'
-summary: 'Read about why WordPrss made me happy, and others too.'
+summary: Read about why WordPrss made me happy, and others too.
-cover: 'images/wordpress-logo-dkblue-orange.png'
-coverAlt: 'Orange WordPress logo on a blue background'
+showToc: true
+ShowReadingTime: true
+ShowBreadCrumbs: true
-useRelativeCover: true
+ShowPostNavLinks: true
-categories:
-    - General
 ---
 This past weekend, [WordCamp Europe 2014](http://2014.europe.wordcamp.org/ "WordCamp Europe 2014") was held in Sofia, Bulgaria.
 A great event which underlines what makes the WordPress community what it is today.
 In this post I will try to share my story with WordPress, and how it got me happier.